hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `sql_server_id` - (Required) The id of the Ms SQL Server on which to create the database.
 Changing this forces a new resource to be created.

 * `auto_pause_delay_in_minutes` - (Optional) Time in minutes after which database is automatically paused.
 A value of -1 means that automatic pause is disabled.
+This property is only settable for General Purpose Serverless databases.

 * `create_mode` - (Optional) The create mode of the database.
 Possible values are `Copy`, `Default`, `OnlineSecondary`, `PointInTimeRestore`, `Restore`, `RestoreExternalBackup`, `RestoreExternalBackupSecondary`, `RestoreLongTermRetentionBackup` and `Secondary`.